hassoun2023/MedMaintBot/README.md

 Research-Based: Built with synthetic request scenarios validated against biomedical engineering use cases.

+## LICENSE 📄
+This project is released under a Custom Apache 2.0–NonCommercial License.
+It is free to use for academic and research purposes only.
+Commercial use requires explicit permission from the copyright holders. see the [LICENSE](LICENSE) file for details

 ## 📝 Sign-off on Commits (DCO)

 This repository requires all contributors to **sign off on their commits** to certify that they have the right to submit the code and that it complies with the project’s license.